EmmaBergner/erace/README.md

 - This list gives users a quick overview about the race with:
 - Name of the race, distance, date and country.
 - Users are able to save a race by clicking the star and will be easy to find later on.
 - Users can search on a country.
-A dropdown list of countrys will appear and make it easier for users to select the correct country.
+A dropdown list of countries will appear and make it easier for users to select the correct country.
 - Users can mark "liked races" and only liked races will show in the list.
 - Users can mark "upcoming races" and only upcoming races will show up in the list.
 Passed races will not show, when this is marked.

 #### __Detail Page__
 If users wants to read more about a specific race, by clicking the races name in the list on races page the detail page shows up.
-- Added information such as time and official website is showned.
+- Added information such as time and official website is showed.
 - The website is a clickable link for users to visit the official website and register for the race.
 - Users can attend the race by clicking on the running logo and the race will appear under "my runs".
 - Users can leave comments, add updated information about the race and add images to inspire other runners.
 - The users who is responsible for adding the specific race can edit and update information.

 #### __Add Race Page__
 The adding race page is where users add upcoming races.
-At the top of the page users find information about what is importat to think about when adding a race.
+At the top of the page users find information about what is important to think about when adding a race.
 Important to think about is:
 - That everything is accurate.
 - The spelling for the name of the race.
 - The country, distance, and website, date and time.

 - The information provided it public and everyone using the application will take part of what is written.
-- Create
-- Cancel
+- A user can click create or cancel and will be redirected to last visit page.

 #### __Runs Page__